 UK man arrested by Thai police after becoming aggressive at his apartment building

-British man had nervous breakdown or mental health issues while held in Pattaya
+British man had a nervous breakdown or mental health issues while held in Pattaya

 UK man returns to the UK after 18 years in the ‘Bangkok Hilton’

 In 2012, a UK man returned home after spending 18 years in Bangkok’s infamous Bang Kwang Prison known colloquially and in terms of black humour as the ‘Bangkok Hilton,’ arguably Thailand’s most feared prison and the subject of some best selling books.
 Surprisingly one of the first things Jonathan Wheeler spoke of was the shock he received when he landed back home in the United Kingdom at the extent technology had developed since he was locked up in Thailand and the changes in society while he was imprisoned in Thailand.

 The 51-year-old was convicted of attempting to smuggle Stg 1 million worth of heroin to Taiwan from Bangkok airport in 1994.

 UK man’s vivid description of like in a Bangkok prison cell

 Jonathan vividly described the cramped conditions sharing a small cell with dozens of other inmates and sleeping on the floor with cockroaches and bugs of all sorts.
 He described an atmosphere of fear where life was cheap but emphasised that life in a Thai prison all depended on the support a prisoner had on the outside.
 In a Thai prison, prisoners can die from lack of good food which is easily available to prisoners who have the financial resources to purchase it.
 Even sex is available from katoeys in the Thai prison system if the money is available.
 For any prisoner, without outside support, the prospects are grim.